UniMath/agda-unimath/src/group-theory/integer-multiples-of-elements-abelian-groups.lagda.md

   {l : Level} (A : Ab l) (a : type-Ab A) where

-  associative-iterated-addition-by-element-Ab :
+  associative-iterative-addition-by-element-Ab :
     (k : ℤ) (h1 h2 : type-Ab A) →
-    iterated-addition-by-element-Ab A a k (add-Ab A h1 h2) ＝
+    iterative-addition-by-element-Ab A a k (add-Ab A h1 h2) ＝
-    add-Ab A (iterated-addition-by-element-Ab A a k h1) h2 associative-iterated-addition-by-element-Ab =
+    add-Ab A (iterative-addition-by-element-Ab A a k h1) h2 associative-iterative-addition-by-element-Ab =
-    associative-iterated-multiplication-by-element-Group (group-Ab A) a
+    associative-iterative-multiplication-by-element-Group (group-Ab A) a
 ```

 ### `integer-multiple-Ab A (int-ℕ n) a ＝ multiple-Ab A n a`